approximately-equal/kingmaker-thesis/template/impl.typ

   show: thmrules
   show: gentle-clues
   show: codly.codly-init.with()
-  // drafting.set-page-properties(
+  // previewing.set-page-properties(
   //   left-margin: 1.5in,
   //   right-margin: 1.5in,
   // )
   // place(drafting.set-page-properties())

   // main body --
-  counter(page).update(1) // page 1 is the introduction
+  // start main body at page 1 (frontmatter is not numbered) counter(page).update(1) body
-  body

   // bibliography --
-  if not draft {
+  if not preview {
     bib
   }
 }